sugarlabs/GSoC/README.md

 * you don't just fix issues, but you also get involved in other people's work.

-<i>(abstracted by @quozl from a work-in-progress document shared among mentors of several organisations, titled "Tips for finding the right GSoC student for your org", and due to be formalised on 10th March 2020.)</i>
+<i>(abstracted by @quozl from a work-in-progress document shared among mentors of several organisations, titled "Tips for finding the right GSoC student for your org".)</i>

 ## Cheating